The Backcountry Brides Collection: Across Three Autumns

 "The best book ever!" - Courageous Words Blog

 "Like a visit to ... the post-Civil War South.
-This novella provided both entertainment and thought-provoking discussion about spiritual matters.
-Loved reading it - and sad when I finished it." - author Elaine Marie Cooper
+Entertainment and thought-provoking discussion about spiritual matters.
+Sad when I finished it." - author Elaine Marie Cooper